jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 So I'm not choosing to throw recyclables in the trash because I don't want to recycle; I'm doing it because I don't want to deal with the hassle of going to the recycling room when there's a hole I can toss it down _right here_.

-I'm not choosing McDonald's over a local izakaya because I prefer fake cheese and extra preservatives; I'm eating there because the izakaya would require me to translate a menu and decide between unfamiliar preparations of ingredients, whereas McDonald's will serve me a 100% predictable and effortless meal with **zero mental effort on my part.**
+I'm not choosing McDonald's over a local izakaya because I prefer fake cheese and extra preservatives; I'm eating there because the izakaya would require me to translate a menu and decide between unfamiliar preparations of ingredients, whereas McDonald's will serve me a 100% predictable meal with **zero mental effort.**

 ## Make the Right Thing the Easy Thing